 Caregiving-related absence can make you feel ill-equipped for tough questions.
 Here's your blueprint for acing the interview!

-If you are feeling nervous about heading into that first interview after you’ve taken time off to care for a child, spouse, or ailing family member, take a deep breath.
-According to a recent study from the Pew Research Center, nearly one in four adults have stayed at home to take care of a family member.
+If you are feeling nervous about heading into that first job interview after you've taken time off to care for a child, spouse, or ailing family member, take a deep breath.
+According to a recent study from the Pew Research Center, nearly one in four adults have stayed at home and taken a career break to take care of a family member.
 An additional quarter of respondents have not had to take this step yet, but foresee it in their future.
-If you’re dreading the unavoidable interview question about your caregiving employment gap, you are not alone.
+If you're dreading the unavoidable interview question about your caregiving employment gap, you are not alone.

-While there is strength in numbers, it’s not uncommon for professionals to feel alone and lost during the all-important career re-entry process.
+While there is strength in numbers, it's not uncommon for professionals during the job search to feel alone and lost during the all-important career re-entry process.
 Addressing the employment gap on your resume is the first step.
 However, preparing for the interview has its own set of underwater currents and obstacles to avoid.

 Here's your map for explaining your employment gaps and navigating the path to your next career success.

 This might sound like advice from a therapist but don't discard it as “too fluffy” for interview prep.
 You must allow yourself time and space to reflect on what has happened and to integrate it into the complete picture that describes you as a human and as a professional.

 As you do this, you may experience pride at having made the right choice.
 There might be some sadness at having missed out on career opportunities or anxiety at the financial consequences of not working for several months or years.
 No matter what your emotional mix is, acknowledge it and accept it.
 Remember that you have made the best possible decision given the circumstances at the time.
 This internal acceptance should eliminate the temptation to apologize to anyone for that choice.
 It will also allow you to walk into the interview with genuine confidence and excitement about what's next.